|

 in the gut.
 The liver then makes a substance called urea

-nitrogen, to the kidneys, which filter it out of the blood and excrete it
+nitrogen, is carried in the blood to the kidneys, which filter it out of the blood and excrete it

 via urination.